mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

         Lindsay is managing the register, Jimmy is dialing in the grinder, the cus- tomers are checking their laptops before heading to the office, and the light roast is something Ethiopian.
+      * The flaw is that these languages conflate the idea of what Rich Hickey calls identity with that of state.
+Consider a person’s favorite set of movies.
+As a child, this person’s set might contain films made by Disney and Pixar.
+As a grownup, the person’s set might contain other movies, such as ones directed by Tim Burton or Robert Zemeckis.
+        The entity represented by favorite-movies changes over time.
+Or does it?
+        In reality, there are two different sets of movies.
+At one point (earlier), favorite- movies referred to the set containing children’s movies; at another point (later), it referred to a different set that contained other movies.
+What changes over time, there- fore, isn’t the set itself but which set the entity favorite-movies refers to.
+Further, at any given point, a set of movies itself doesn’t change.
+The timeline demands different sets containing different movies over time, even if some movies appear in more than one set.
+        To summarize, it’s important to realize that we’re talking about two distinct con- cepts.
+The first is that of an identity—someone’s favorite movies.
+It’s the subject of all the action in the associated program.
+The second is the sequence of values that this identity assumes over the course of the program.
+These two ideas give us an interesting definition of state—the value of an identity at a particular point time.
     * (update-fn container data-fn & args)
     * Clojure’s reference types implement IRef .
     * IRef create-fn update-fn(s) set-fn